 What’s a lasagna loving person to do?

 That’s right.
-You don’t have to heat up the house for this lasagna.
+You don’t have to heat up the house for this dish.
 No leaving the oven on for an hour for everything to firm and crisp.
 Ideal for warm weather months!

 This dairy-free lasagna is ready in just a half an hour.